 Creative Intelligence Laboratory

-Artificial Intelligence techniques will revolutionise the creative process.
+Artificial intelligence techniques will revolutionise the creative process.
 Neural network approaches are quickly reshaping the field of design with a continuing barrage of new capabilities.
-We are at the cusp of a second revolution in media design which will be more disruptive than the previous shift from analog to digital.
+We are at the cusp of a second revolution in media design which will be more disruptive than the previous shift from analogue to digital.

-Commodify.us is a web application that allows people to visualize and license their Facebook data directly to marketers.
-After exporting it from Facebook and uploading it to commodify.us, users can choose to license their anonymized data under private, fair use, or commercial licenses and effectively cut out the middle man.
+Commodify.us is a web application that allows people to visualise and license their Facebook data directly to marketers.
+After exporting it from Facebook and uploading it to commodify.us, users can choose to license their anonymised data under private, fair use, or commercial licenses and effectively cut out the middle man.

 This project intends to correct an imbalance of power in the use of personal information by enabling users to enter a market for their data.
 As authors and owners, users can become active participants in new streams of creative output.
 Individuals can change how their data is shared or sold at any time through options in their profile, including an option to delete their account and all their data.